opitzconsulting/jquery-mobile-angular-adapter/README.md

 Usage: E.g. `<a href="#" ngm-swipeleft="myFn()">`

-### Directive ngm-fadein
-For smooth fadings between `ngm-if` changes, there is also the directive `ngm-fadein`.
-This specifies that the display of the coresponding element should be shown via a transition lasting a defined amount of milliseconds (the value of the attribute).

-Usage: E.g. `<div ngm-fadein="700">asdf</div>`

 ### Attribute Widget @ngm-if
 The attribute widget `@ngm-if` allows to add/remove an element to/from the dom, depending on an expression.